 July: Rotterdam, the Netherlands

 Although there are so many beautiful Dutch cities you should visit, Rotterdam is definitely one of my favourites.
 The second biggest town in the Netherlands is home to some great street art, fantastic modern architecture and a lovely foodie scene.
-It’s quite a special place to visit in 2020 because it’s going to host the Eurovision Song Contest in May.
-However, I wouldn’t recommend you to visit then (except, of course, you’re a bit Eurovision fan) because it will be busy and more expensive.
-Instead, come and visit it during the Summer, so you can enjoy in some of the outdoor activities, go on a boat tour and just enjoy in a great vibe Rotterdam has.
+Visit it during the summer months, so you can enjoy in some of the outdoor activities, go on a boat tour and just enjoy in a great vibe Rotterdam has.

 August: Hamburg, Germany

-Perhaps you’ve noticed until now how I’m recommending you to visit the places in northern Europe during the Summer.
-Well, it’s one of my top tips if you’re still not sure where to travel in 2020.
+You’ve probably noticed that I’m recommending destinations in northern Europe to visit during the summer months.
+Well, it’s one of my top tips if you’re still not sure where to travel in 2023.
 Summers are a bit milder than at the south, and usually, there are so many great outdoorsy things to do there.
 Hamburg is a town with a great vibe, beautiful architecture that spans from the former industrial buildings to some masterpieces of modern architecture.
 And you’ll find many awesome museums and musical performances in Hamburg, as well.

 September: Lake Como, Italy

-If a combination of high mountains, a beautiful large lake and Italian food sound like a great mix to you, then be sure to put Lake Como on your list of where to travel in 2020.
-Located at the very north of Italy, just at the border with Switzerland, it’s one of the largest lakes in Europe.
-And home to so many beautiful, charming towns.
-September could be a great time to visit it because it’s still going to be quite warm, so you could spend the whole days by exploring the lake.
+If a combination of high mountains, a beautiful large lake and Italian food sound like a great mix to you, then be sure to put Lake Como on your list of where to travel in 2023.
+Located at the very north of Italy, at the border with Switzerland, it’s one of the largest lakes in Europe.
+It’s also home to so many beautiful charming towns.
+September could be a great time to visit it because it’s still going to be quite warm and you could spend the whole days by exploring the lake.

 *Top place to visit: Small town of Varenna